 - animal nuisance

-- drug Misuse / dealing
+- drug misuse / dealing

 If you are experiencing neighbour nuisance problems, the first step is to talk to your neighbour.
 If you feel unable to do this then you should report the problem to the relevant agency.
 You will then receive advice and support whilst the matter is investigated and you will be advised what action can be taken to help you.
 You may need to provide information and evidence to support your complaints.
-Noise nuisance is one of the most common problems experienced by residents.

 One of the most common issues problems experienced by residents is noise nuisance.
-We all make noise in some way whether it be vacuuming or carrying out DIY in our home however the noise we make can affect those people around us.
+We all make noise in some way whether it be vacuuming or carrying out DIY in our home however the noise we make can affect people around us.
 Someone may not think they are being noisy, but what may not seem noisy to one person can greatly distress someone else, especially if this is during quiet times such as through the night.
 Excessive noise can cause sleepless nights, irritation and stress and can often lead to conflict with neighbours and communities.